the-answerai/voter-sidekick/README.md

 ```

 ## Roadmap
+- [ ] Connect Voter Sidekick to Public Court Records for Swing States

-- [ ] User authentication and profiles
+- [ ] User authentication and profiles to save chats
-- [ ] Integration of state and local government data
+- [ ] Direct integration of state and local government data
-- [ ] Social sharing features
+- [ ] Social sharing features to help dispell lies and manipulation
-- [ ] Integration of campaign finance data
+- [ ] Integration of campaign finance data to follow the money and see who benifits
-- [ ] Desktop app development for private research
+- [ ] Desktop app development for private research so your data and questions stay with you
-- [ ] Multi-language support
+- [ ] Multi-language support to help encourage more people around the world

 ## Live Coding Sessions

-We will be live streaming coding sessions every day from now until the election.
-Our goal is to provide the electorate with a free tool they can use to get information about politicians, ballot initiatives, and most importantly, who is behind them and what their motivations are.
+I built this in public and live streamed the entire process on my YouTube Channel [Digital At Scale](https://www.youtube.com/watch?v=5UH0B9elBa8&list=PLfkQz1-GoNNJk-aESloPbD0UPM0Sz_7tX) so that any of my methods and methodoligies could be challenges and improved upon.

+I believe in a transparent and open system of improving ourselves and our government, not a system that rewards tearing each other down.
 Join us in our mission to create a more informed and engaged citizenry!

 ## Contributing